genneko/website-source/content/playing-with-bsd/application/joplin-on-freebsd.md

     cd joplin
     git checkout electron_freebsd
     ```
-    _'electron\_freebsd' branch has the previously mentioned patch applied. 'headless\_proxy' also includes the patch in addition to 'headless' and 'proxy' support patches._
+    _'electron\_freebsd' branch has the previously mentioned patch applied. 'electron\_freebsd\_proxy' also includes the patch in addition to the 'proxy' support patch._

 6. Build the tools.
     ```